 - Power bank: Handy for recharging phone on multi-day trips.

-- Basic first aid kit with space blanket and hand warmers.
+- First aid kit with space blanket or emergency bivy bag and hand warmers.

 - Basic repair kit: Gaffer tape, cable ties, wire, pole repair tube.